cheatfreak47/Vencord-Fixer/README.md

 5. Open it and let it do its thing!

 ## What It Does
-- Downloads the latest `VencordInstallerCli.exe` if missing
+- Asks you if it can download the latest `VencordInstallerCli.exe` if missing
 - Force-closes Discord (saves you the trouble)
 - Updates VencordInstallerCli via `-update-self`
 - Installs Vencord to your local Discord folder
 - Restarts Discord automatically
 - It does all that invisibly (no windows, popups, nothing)

-## Why does Windows Defender flip out?
+## Windows Defender flipping out?
-It's because we download the latest `VencordInstallerCli.exe` from [Vencord.dev](https://vencord.dev) and then immediately execute it to... ya know.
-Install/Update Vencord.
-It is safe though, you can see the source code for yourself above, or follow the build instructions to compile your own binary instead.
+As of 1.0.1 it shouldn't do this anymore, but if it's complaining, it's because we download the latest `VencordInstallerCli.exe` from [Vencord.dev](https://vencord.dev) and execute it to Install/Update Vencord.
+You can see the source code for yourself above, or follow the build instructions to compile your own binary instead.

 ## Build Instructions
 1. Install [AutoHotkey 1.1](https://www.autohotkey.com/download/ahk-install.exe)